Tilda Johnson

 Tilda Johnson, introduced as the Queen of the Werewolves and also known as Dr. Nightshade, Deadly Nightshade, or simply Nightshade, is a fictional character appearing in American comic books published by Marvel Comics.
 Introduced as a supervillain opposing Captain America, Falcon, Power Man, Iron Fist, and Black Panther, she is later reformed, becoming the superhero Nighthawk and joining the Avengers in 2017.

 Gabrielle Dennis portrayed Tilda Johnson in the second season of the Marvel Cinematic Universe (MCU) / Netflix series Luke Cage.
-Additionally, Nabiyah Be was intended to portray Johnson in the MCU film Black Panther, but was renamed Linda Johnson due to Dennis being announced to portray Johnson in Luke Cage.
+Additionally, Nabiyah Be was intended to portray Johnson in the MCU film Black Panther, but was renamed Linda due to Dennis being announced to portray Johnson in Luke Cage.

 Publication history

 Tilda Johnson first appeared in Captain America and the Falcon #164 (August 1973), created by Steve Englehart and Alan Lee Weiss.

 Fictional character biography

 Queen of the Werewolves

-Tilda Johnson was born into poverty in New York City.
-At an early age, she discovered that she had a natural aptitude for science.
-As a teenager, she used her extensive knowledge to begin a career as a criminal scientist.
-The Yellow Claw helped her develop a method for turning normal humans into obedient werewolf-like creatures, and attempted to transform convicts into a werewolf army, but the pair were defeated by Captain America and S.H.I.E.L.D.
+Tilda Johnson was born to a poor family in New York City.
+As a child, she possessed a natural aptitude in science.
+When she was a teenager, she began to use this extensive knowledge in pursuing a career as a criminal scientist.
+She received assistance from the Yellow Claw in developing a way to change normal humans so that they became compliant creatures similar to werewolves, and attempted to transform convicts into a werewolf army, but Captain America and S.H.I.E.L.D. stopped their plan.
 She later took control of a S.H.I.E.L.D. facility, and used pheromones to force Captain America to battle the Falcon, but was defeated.
 She clashes with Power Man and Iron Fist on several occasions.

-Nightshade later appeared as second-in-command of Superia's Femizons.
+Superia later made Nightshade her second-in-command over the Femizons.
 She helps develop a serum to transform men into women which she uses on Captain America and Paladin.
 She also helped Superia develop her sterilization bomb.
 She was also involved in a scheme with Dredmund Druid, though as a double agent for Superia.
 She used a serum to transform Captain America and the ordinary people of Starkesboro, Massachusetts into pseudo-werewolves.